TigranSar/User-Management-App/README.md

 Simple CRUD web application for User management using Java Servlet API and Tomcat server.
 Database is maintained using MySQL and JDBC API.
+This project was created as an experiment to better understand the Servlet API